Big tree, tiny apartment: can this relationship be saved?

 Photography by Erin Boyle.

-Above: Monstera Deliciosa—also known as the splitleaf philodendron, Swiss cheese plant, and monster plant—is native to the balmy tropical rain forests of southern Mexico and Central America.
+Above: Monstera Deliciosa—also known as Swiss Cheese Plant or Monster Plant, and commonly confused with Split Leaf Philodendron (which is of a different genus)—is native to the balmy tropical rain forests of southern Mexico and Central America.
 There it climbs into the tree canopy, attaching tentacle-like roots to trunks and branches.
 The plant’s leaves and stems are poisonous, but the strangely shaped fruit is perfectly edible (and sounds delicious, with a flavor that’s a combination of banana, pineapple, and mango).

 Above: If you haven’t explored the tropics lately, it’s likely you’ve seen Monstera deliciosa more often in offices and homes with impressive plant collections.
 The plant has been creeping into interior design styling with increased regularity and while I don’t think it’ll edge out the Fiddle Leaf Fig in the race for most coveted houseplant, it’s a contender.
 Its large glossy leaves are deeply lobed with elongated holes, and they make impressive additions to rooms that need greenery.